Grand Theft Auto: Vice City Stories: Plot

-Reni later introduces Vic to Ricardo Diaz (Luis Guzmán), a drug baron who seeks to take over the Mendez brothers' operations and employs Vic and Lance for several jobs.
+Reni introduces Vic to Ricardo Diaz (Luis Guzmán), a drug baron who seeks to take over the Mendez brothers' operations and employs Vic and Lance for several jobs.
 However, Armando and Diego grow distrustful of them, and eventually make an attempt on their lives after Martinez exposes their lie.
 After escaping the Mendezes' trap, Vic works with Diaz to bankrupt them as revenge.
-The Mendezes retaliate by kidnapping Louise and Lance, leading to Vic assaulting their mansion and killing Armando, though he fails to rescue Louise, who dies from injuries she received.
+The Mendez brothers retaliate by kidnapping Louise and Lance, leading to Vic assaulting their mansion and killing Armando, though he fails to rescue Louise, who dies from injuries she received while in captivity.

 Swearing revenge against both Diego and Martinez, Vic works alongside Diaz and Phil one final time to track them down and steal an army chopper from Fort Baxter.
-Using the chopper, Vic assaults Martinez and Diego's hideout and kills both men.
+Using the chopper, Vic assaults Martinez and Diego's hideout, taking down their henchmen and killing both men on the rooftop.
 After Lance arrives too late to assist, he tries to persuade Vic into taking part in another drug deal that he plans to set up.
 Vic firmly stands his ground and states that he has no interest in drugs anymore.
 Lance accepts Vic's choice and the two brothers leave Vice City to give Pete money for his medication.